Impacts of Loudoun’s Data Center Industry

 - Data center developers are willing to pay high prices for land, which has made it difficult for other businesses to locate in the area.

-- Data centers make up half of Loudoun’s tax base, so changes in the data center market can significantly impact the county’s finances.
+- Data centers make up half of Loudoun’s tax base, so changes in the volatile data center market can significantly impact the county’s finances.

 Greening Data Centers